WeMoveEU/speakcivi/README.md

 * `AID` - Activity ID
     * If AID is not set and CID is set then
         * Speakcivi tries to find all activities for this campaign and changed their status

+## Leave activity

+When user click on optout link in confirmation email then:

+* contact is removed from group `Members`,
+* activity `Leave` type is added to contact
+    * with subject `confirmation_link`,
+    * with campaign if it's set in link.

 # Entities